luke-griggs/insider_trading/apps/briefs/reportV5.md

 ONLY IF the articles contain sufficient information for analysis, proceed with the full analysis below:

-Your goal is to extract and synthesize information from these articles into a structured format suitable for generating a daily intelligence brief.
+Your goal is to extract and synthesize information from these articles into a structured format suitable for generating a daily financial intelligence brief.

 Before addressing the main categories, conduct a preliminary analysis:
-a) List key themes across all articles
+a) List key market themes across all articles
-b) Note any recurring names, places, or events
+b) Note any recurring companies, assets, market indicators, or financial events
 c) Identify potential biases or conflicting information It's okay for this section to be quite long as it helps structure your thinking.